Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

   of data.
 The most important block cipher is :doc:`aes`, which has a block size of 16 bytes.

-  A block ciphers is in general useful only in combination with a *mode of operation* .
+  A block cipher is in general useful only in combination with a *mode of operation* .
 There are
   :doc:`classic modes <classic>` like CTR or :doc:`authenticated modes <modern>` like GCM.